Higher spin mapping class groups and strata of Abelian differentials over Teichm{\"u}ller space: Introduction

-\para{Relation to previous work} The present paper should be viewed as a joint sequel to the works \cite{Calderon_strata} and \cite{Salter_monodromy}.
+\para{Relation to previous work..} The present paper should be viewed as a joint sequel to the works \cite{Calderon_strata} and \cite{Salter_monodromy}.
 So as to avoid a large amount of redundancy, we have aimed to give an exposition that is self--contained but does not dwell on background.
 The reader looking for a more thorough discussion of flat geometry is referred to \cite{Calderon_strata}, and the reader looking for more on $r$--spin structures is referred to \cite{Salter_monodromy}.
 We have also omitted the proofs of many statements that are essentially contained in our previous work.
 In some cases we require slight modifications of our results that cannot be cited directly; in this case, we have attempted to indicate the necessary modifications without repeating the arguments in their entirety.

 For the most part, the technology of \cite{Calderon_strata} does not need to be improved, and much of the content of Section \ref{section:classification} is included solely for the convenience of the reader.
 On the other hand, Theorem \ref{theorem:genset} is a substantial improvement over its counterpart \cite[Theorem 9.5]{Salter_monodromy}.
 The basic outline is the same, but many of the constituent arguments have been sharpened and simplified.
 The reader who is primarily interested in the theory of the stabilizer groups $\Mod_g[\phi]$ is encouraged to treat Theorem \ref{theorem:genset} as the ``canonical'' version, and is referred to \cite[Theorem 9.5]{Salter_monodromy} only as necessary.
-For a more detailed discussion of the proof of Theorem \ref{theorem:genset}, see the outline given just below.

-\para{Outline of Theorem \ref{theorem:classification}} The outline of the proof of Theorem \ref{theorem:classification} essentially follows that of its counterpart \cite[Theorem 1.1]{Calderon_strata}.
-In Definition \ref{def:geomonodromy}, we introduce the ``geometric monodromy group'' $\mathcal G({ \mathcal H}) \le \Mod(\Sigma_g)$ of a (connected component of a) stratum ${ \mathcal H}$ of unmarked abelian differentials and show in Proposition \ref{prop:monstab} that the classification of components of strata of marked differentials reduces to the problem of determining $\mathcal G({ \mathcal H})$.
-In Section \ref{subsection:prototype}, we give a construction of a square--tiled surface in each stratum using the method of Thurston and Veech; this surface is constructed so as to have a set of cylinders in correspondence with the Dehn twist generators described in Theorem \ref{theorem:genset}.
-Each such cylinder gives rise to a Dehn twist in $\mathcal G({ \mathcal H})$ (Lemma \ref{lemma:cyltwist}), so Theorem \ref{theorem:genset} implies that this collection of Dehn twists causes $\mathcal G({ \mathcal H})$ to be ``as large as possible,'' leading to the classification of components of strata.